pgaertig/nginx-big-upload/README.md

 - PUT/POST uploads,
 - Partial chunked and resumable uploads,
-- On the fly resumable CRC32 checksum calculation,
+- On the fly resumable CRC32 checksum calculation (client-side state),
+- On the fly resumable SHA-1
 - `nginx-upload-module` resumable protocol compatibility,
-- Stateless, there are no other files in file-system other than uploaded file.

 ## Status and compatibility